COVID-19 restrictions in Ireland

 Resilience and Recovery: The Path Ahead is the Government’s plan to gradually lift COVID-19 restrictions and allow the economy to reopen.

 Many people who lost their jobs or were unable to work during the pandemic are getting the COVID-19 Pandemic Unemployment Payment.
-This emergency payment has been extended beyond 30 June 2021.
-The scheme will close to new applicants from 1 July 2021, and the rate of payment will be gradually reduced from 7 September 2021.
+The scheme closed to new applicants on 8 July 2021, and the rate of payment will be gradually reduced from 7 September 2021.

 From 19 July 2021: